Our Guide to DIY Umrah: The Most Rewarding Trip

 It is likely that most of your money will be spent on the hotel and flights.
 Here are some relevant points that will affect your budget and is well worth researching before you go:

 - The closer your hotel is to the main mosques, the more expensive it will be.
 Consider if this is within your budget.
-Use HalalBooking’s new Umrah features to search for a hotel with a Haram View in Makkah or Madinah, or even of the Kaaba itself in Makkah.
-This will help you to compare options and prices.
+Use HalalBooking’s new Umrah features to search for a hotel with a Haram View in Makkah and Madinah, or even of the Kaaba itself in Makkah and to find out whether the Haram is in walking distance or if not, whether there is a free shuttle service from the hotel.
+You can use these features to filter your selections which will help you to compare options and prices.

 - Whether you are visiting Madinah, and if so, it may be cheaper to fly to Madinah directly.